 Today there's a wide variety of browsers that may be used to view your site.
 To cater to this variety, a developer should build sites that work well in all the major browsers.
 This might include Firefox, Google Chrome, Opera, Safari, Internet Explorer and the increasing number of mobile browsers.
-Making sure that the HTML and CSS is correct is the first step in making sure that a site will display correctly in multiple browsers.
+Making sure that the HTML & CSS is correct is the first step in making sure that a site will display correctly in multiple browsers.

 Different Rendering Engines